Graygzou/metenorage/CONTRIBUTING.md

 If you're going to work on a functionality that will require several days of work, please do not push code that does not run on its own.
 To cope with this, either create a new branch or comment your code before committing.
 **Only push code that won't make others' project crash.**

+- branching is the real way to go
+- commenting is the lazy way to go (most practiced by @Graygzou)

 ## Syntax conventions

 - exclusively use English in your code (**including comments**)